 Return to Gwyneth Walker Music Catalog

-View a video presentation of a performance of this work by Lee Warner, narrator, the Carson City Symphony, David Bugli, conductor.
+View a video presentation of a performance of this work (orchestra version) by Lee Warner, narrator and the Carson City Symphony, David Bugli, conductor.

-Download a PDF file of the full score of this composition.
+Download a PDF file of the full score (orchestra version) of this composition.

 Premiered by the Carson City Symphony, David Bugli, Music Director, Lee Warner, Narrator, October 25, 2009, Carson City, Nevada

 By Walden Pond, subtitled “a celebration of the writings of Henry David Thoreau, for Orchestra and Narrator,” brings Thoreau’s words to the concert stage, through readings and musical expression.
 As the Narrator presents Thoreau’s observations on Nature, the orchestra provides a musical commentary to the “expedition.”

 The texts are taken from Thoreau's Walden and the Journals, dating from the 1850s.
 These writings chronicle the writer's sojourns in the woods of Massachusetts.
 But, Thoreau's exploration is beyond a geographic location.
 He is seeking the depths of life's meaning, the truth that comes when one chooses to "live deliberately, to live deep and suck out all the marrow of life."
 He wishes to know "an entire heaven and an entire earth!"

 His writings are sincere, and often ecstatic – a reverence for the beauty of the woods; a delight in the small berries and cobwebs; the fresh energy of "mornings of creation."
 Seeking eternity, he writes: "I would drink deeper; fish in the sky, whose bottom is pebbly with stars."